Murder of Linda Goldstone

-On March 30, 1978, 29-year-old Linda Goldstone (July 17, 1948 – April 1, 1978), a childbirth instructor, was kidnapped from the Northwestern Memorial Hospital's parking lot in Chicago, Illinois.
+On March 30, 1978, 29-year-old Linda Goldstone (July 17, 1948 – April 1, 1978), a childbirth instructor, was kidnapped from the Northwestern Memorial Hospital's parking lot in Chicago, Illinois, United States.
 Goldstone was held captive for about 36 hours inside the trunk of her abductor, who drove around the city and also raped her at least twice, before he finally shot her to death.
-The perpetrator, Hernando Williams (September 3, 1955 – March 22, 1995), was out on bail for unrelated charges of rape and kidnapping at the time of the offence.
+The perpetrator, Hernando Williams, was out on bail for unrelated charges of rape and kidnapping at the time of the offence.

 Williams was later identified as the killer and arrested for the murder of Goldstone.
 On October 9, 1979, Williams pleaded guilty to aggravated kidnapping, robbery, rape, and murder, and on March 14, 1980, he was sentenced to death upon the jury's unanimous recommendation for capital punishment.
 Williams was eventually executed by lethal injection at the Stateville Correctional Center on March 22, 1995.